 In my opinion, the BMW i3 (94 Ah version) has the best EV battery, mostly because of its cells, but not only:

-- Cells disposition is what it should always be.
+- Cell layout is what it should always be.
 Side by side, for better heat dissipation.
 Having cells on top of each other is not a good idea, the top cells will get hot and degrade faster.

 - Good TMS (Thermal Management System) that uses liquid cooling for keeping the battery at recommended temperature is very important.

 - KISS (Keep It Simple, Stupid) principle, since it only has 96 cells all connected in series, none in parallel.
 Less chances to get one bad cell that undermines the whole battery pack.

 Summing up, the BMW i3 (94 Ah version) has a great battery that will outlast the rest of the car.
 It’s very important to acknowledge that if we want to have sustainable electric cars we need to care about their batteries, otherwise they’ll have as much planned obsolescence built into them as ICE (Internal Combustion Engine) cars.
 Anything less than 200.000 km before reaching the EOL isn’t acceptable from an environmental point of view, and this is why a good TMS – among other things – is crucial.

 And we’re done for today.